-Parking is permitted in designated areas only.
+Sault Ste.
+Marie Campus - Parking is permitted in designated areas only.
 All students, visitors and staff are to park their vehicles in the main parking lot.
 There are spaces provided in the upper-lot for those with handicap permits.
-No parking is permitted on roadways or driveways and unauthorized parking could result in the vehicle being ticketed or towed away at the owner's expense.
+No parking is permitted on roadways or driveways and unauthorized parking could result in the vehicle being ticketed or towed away at the owners' expense.
 Bicycles, while exempt from parking fees, must be parked in the bicycle racks provided on campus.

-Parking cards for each semester or by the year are available on the Student Portal or in person at Student Success Central [NW 307].
+Parking cards for each semester or by the year are available at the Cashier's Counter in the Registration/Accounts office (Room SH312).
 Fees are \$100 per semester during the fall and winter terms and \$25 per month during the spring/summer terms (May - August).
 Please note fees are subject to change.
 Daily users will be subject to a \$5.00 parking fee upon each exit.